alteryx/react-comms/src/Docs/getting-started/usage.md

 Once you've forked the [Dev Harness](https://git.alteryx.com/ayx-ui-sdk/ui-sdk-dev-harness) project and done an `npm install` inside of that project, you'll be ready to go.
 From here, just use the `npm run start` command from your terminal.
 You'll see that the dev harness is now being served from localhost:3000.

+## Making Changes

+When developing in the Dev Harness, you'll be making all of your changes in the `childApp` directory of the Dev Harness project.
+Within this directory, there's an `index.tsx` file where the sample code currently lives.
+You can make changes directly here, but we recommend structuring your application for a production environment with appropriate folder structures and importing your components as needed.

 ## Using the Provider

 The single most important component in the UI-SDK is the Provider.
 It serves as the facilitator of communication between the Alteryx product you're building for and the custom application you've created.
 It accomplishes much of this under the hood, creating an easy experience for you to interface with.
 The provider requires only two props: a messageBroker and an object of your translated messages.